jfreboud/jfreboud.github.io/_posts/2021-08-06-inside-the-model.markdown

 This is the goal of deep-learning: considering the **representations** of the last $ layer $, we want it to have the best understanding of the **input data** possible.

+While they seem abstract for the moment, these **representations** will be more precise when we will talk about the different forms of $ layers $.
+But we have some articles to read before that...

 ## Example